mmkon095/EV-INFRASTRUCTURE-MAPPING-USA/README.md

 3. Geospatial Analysis: Perform geospatial analysis to visualize the distribution of existing charging stations and electric vehicle ownership on a map, identifying areas with high and low coverage.

 4. Infrastructure Gap Identification: Utilize data analysis techniques to identify regions or areas that exhibit inadequate charging station coverage relative to the number of electric vehicles present.
-This analysis should consider population density, driving patterns, and other relevant factors.

 5. Quantify the Impact of Gaps: Quantify the potential impact of infrastructure gaps on EV adoption rates and the overall transition to electric mobility in different regions.